netdata/go.d.plugin/modules/vsphere/README.md

 ```

 There you can see that discovering took `525.614041ms`, collecting metrics took `154.77997ms`.
 Discovering is a separate
-thread, it doesnt affect collecting.
+thread, it doesn't affect collecting.

 `update_every` and `timeout` parameters should be adjusted based on these numbers.